 Joint Appropriations Subcommittees

-Meet during the first part of each session to consider budget bills that appropriate money and give state agencies authority to spend money.
+Meet during the first part of each session to consider HB 2, the general appropriations act, that appropriates money for the majority of the functions of state government and gives that appropriate money and give state agencies authority to spend money.
 They are made up of members from the House Appropriations Committee and the Senate Finance and Claims Committee.

 Throughout the legislative process different groups, committees, subcommittees, commissions, etc. are created to examine special topics.
 Links to those groups' information can me found here.